addiscent/vagrant-ruby-rails/README.md

 ##### Provisioning

 Provisioning is a process during which all of the components needed for the _vagrant-ruby-rails_ _guest-vbox_ are downloaded, built, and placed on your storage.
-Vagrant executes this time-consumng provisioning of the _guest-vbox_ the first time "vagrant up" is executed.
-Subsequent "vagrant up" commands will load the previously built image from your local storage, rather than redundantly provisioning the _guest-vbox_.
-Unless you "vagrant destroy" your already-provisioned _guest-vbox_ image, or command-force "vagrant up" to re-provision the _guest-vbox_, subsequent "vagrant up" commands will skip the unecessary provisioning step.
+By default, _Vagrant_ executes this time-consumng provisioning of the _guest-vbox_ only the first time "vagrant up" is executed.
+Subsequent "vagrant up" commands will load the previously provisioned image from your local storage, rather than redundantly provisioning the _guest-vbox_ every time "vagrant up" is executed.

 The provisioning files, _rvm-inst.sh_, _ruby221-inst.sh_, and _rails421-inst.sh_, are _BASH_ scripts.
 By understanding how the _Vagrantfile_ and the _.sh_ provisioning files work together, and by editing the contents of those files, you can easily change the default versions of the components installed, or add/remove components, as desired.

-However, note that if you change your provisioning files, your _guest-vbox_ must be rebuilt, (re-provisioned), to implement those changes; your _guest-vbox_ will be "vagrant destroyed" in the process.
+Note that if you change your provisioning files, your installed _guest-vbox_ image will need to be modified, (re-provisioned), to implement those changes.
+Depending on the changes specified in the provisioning scripts, you may be able to simply modify your existing installed _guest-vbox_ image, by executing the "vagrant provision" command.
+In other cases your _guest-vbox_ must be "vagrant destroyed", and a full "rebuild" done.

 Please see the _Vagrant_ documentation for more information about provisioning _Vagrant Boxes_.

 ##### Installing _Vagrant_

 The _vagrant-ruby-rails_ _guest-vbox_ is built and managed by _Vagrant_.
-The specific version of _Vagrant_ used on my development computer is _Vagrant_ 1.7.2 (DEB-64bit), which is the most recent version.
-You may have success with earlier versions of _Vagrant_, but I have built/tested using only 1.7.2.
+The specific version of _Vagrant_ used on the _vagrant-ruby-rails_ project development computer is _Vagrant_ 1.7.2 (DEB-64bit), which is the most recent version.
+You may have success with earlier versions of _Vagrant_, but the _vagrant-ruby-rails_ project has been built/tested using only 1.7.2.

 _Vagrant_ installation is typically not difficult for those persons familiar with installation of software on their operating system.